Consuming Kiwi Fruit During Pregnancy

 - Add it to smoothies or yoghurt.

-Risk Associated with Consuming Kiwi Fruit during Pregnancy
+Risks Associated with Consuming Kiwi Fruit During Pregnancy

-- Latex Allergy – People allergic to latex are prone to kiwi allergies.
+- Latex Allergy: People allergic to latex are prone to kiwi allergies.
 It is advisable to keep away from kiwi in such cases.

-- Damage to the Pancreas: Kiwi is a rich source of vitamin c, vitamin e, serotonin and potassium.
+- Damage to the Pancreas: Kiwi is a rich source of vitamin c, vitamin E, serotonin and potassium.
 When taken in large amounts, it can alter triglyceride levels in the blood and in the long run, be harmful to the pancreas.

-- Side effects – Kiwifruit has anti-fungal properties and can lead to an additive effect when combined with anti-fungal medicines.
+- Side-Effects: Kiwi fruit has anti-fungal properties and can lead to an additive effect when combined with anti-fungal medicines.
 If you are taking anticoagulants, heparin, aspirin, non-steroidal, anti-inflammatory or anti-platelet drugs, consult your doctor before consumption of kiwi fruit.

-How Much Kiwi Should you Consume during Pregnancy?
+How Much Kiwi Should You Consume During Pregnancy?

 Watching your diet is essential during pregnancy since your body becomes vulnerable during this time.
 Kiwis can help provide certain nutrients for the body that would help the foetus to grow.
 However, they should be eaten in moderation as too much of anything is bad.